06chaynes/tfc-toolset/README.md

 ## How do I use this?

-More details on each tool/library can be found on the README in each projecct directory (as long as future me actually finished them, that guy needs to step it up), links below:
+More details on each tool/library can be found on the README in each project directory (as long as future me actually finished them, that guy needs to step it up), links below:

 - [`tfc-toolset`](tfc-toolset/README.md)